Sign up for workshops with Dazed 100ers Joy Crookes, Beabadoobee, Danika Magdalena and DebaConverse

 Foot In: With Joy Crookes + Friends

-DJ and producer Lil C in conversation with south-London musician Joy Crookes, make-up artist Mata Marielle and Sony fashion & partnerships Pedro Powell as they offer advice and guidance for young people of colour wanting to get their foot in the door of the creative industries.
+DJ, Broadcaster & A&R Lil C in conversation with south-London musician Joy Crookes, make-up artist Mata Marielle and Sony fashion & partnerships Pedro Powell as they offer advice and guidance for young people of colour wanting to get their foot in the door of the creative industries.

 4PM UK TIME